ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

 Calculate weight
 ~~~~~~~~~~~~~~~~

 The bike weight is the sum of the frame weight and the weight of all wheel component elements.
-Thus, calculate the sum of all blue elements in the model:
+Thus, you want to calculate the sum of all blue elements in the model:

 .. figure:: /_static/images/weight-bike.png